frozenstate/namazkar/README.md

 **Display vs Storage**
 - Timetable times are stored as 24-hour `HH:MM` in JSON.
-- The UI displays times in 12-hour format (without AM/PM) for readability.
+- The UI displays times in 12-hour format with AM/PM for readability.

 **Notifications**
 - Grant permissions via the global bell in the top bar.